niasantiago/Code-Wars/README.md

 # 39 Jenny has written a function that returns a greeting for a user.
 However, she's in love with Johnny, and would like to greet him slightly different.
 She added a special case to her function, but she made a mistake.
 # 40 I'm new to coding and now I want to get the sum of two arrays...
 Actually the sum of all their elements.
 I'll appreciate for your help.
 P.S.
 Each array includes only integer numbers.
 Output is a number too.
 # 41 Triangular numbers are so called because of the equilateral triangular shape that they occupy when laid out as dots. i.e.
 # 42 While making a game, your partner, Greg, decided to create a function to check if the user is still alive called checkAlive/CheckAlive/check_alive.
 Unfortunately, Greg made some errors while creating the function. checkAlive/CheckAlive/check_alive should return true if the player's health is greater than 0 or false if it is 0 or below.
 The function receives one parameter health which will always be a whole number between -10 and 10.
+# 43 Since we cannot define keywords in Javascript (well, at least I don't know how to do it), your task is to define a function xor(a, b) where a and b are the two expressions to be evaluated.
+Your xor function should have the behaviour described above, returning true if exactly one of the two expressions evaluate to true, false otherwise.